 7. Do it yourself

 Time costs money, especially when you pay a part of someones salary.
 Therefore, it is good to be critical at things that make life easier for you, like pre-chopped vegetables or Hello Fresh.
 They really cost a lot more, so learn how to chop fast yourself and prepare your meals in advance at home, instead of buying prepared food.
 But this also works with activities.
 Buy a few masks and bath salts to create a home spa.
 Get a fitness dvd instead of a gym membership.
 Buy popcorn for a movie night at home.
 Learn to cook yourself instead of going out to dinner.
 In addition to the money you can save by doing all of this, it will also often feel much more intimate and it will give you memories to revisit every day in your own home.

 I hope this list will be of help to you!
 Please, do not hesitate to write down your own tips down in the comment section!
-Also, please follow me on Instagram, Pinterest and Twitter, or subscribe on the right and get an email every time I upload!
+Also, please follow me on Instagram, Pinterest and Twitter.
+You could also subscribe and get a free e-book, full of tips to save even more!

 Lots of love,

 Ps.
 I have put a couple of affiliate links in this article.
 This means that I earn a small commission if you buy something.
 This way, I can keep this blog going.
 However, if you don’t want to buy from my link, don’t feel pressured to do so!Home » All posts »